-The AHS Hampton Roads Chapter will hold its Rotorcraft Structures and Survivability Specialists' Meeting at the Crowne Plaza Williamsburg (Fort Magruder Inn) in Williamsburg, Virginia, October 29-31, 2013.
-Save the date!
+The AHS Hampton Roads Chapter will hold its Rotorcraft Structures and Survivability Specialists' Meeting at the Fort Magruder Inn in Williamsburg, Virginia, October 29-31, 2013.

 The theme of the planned 2½ day conference is “Structures Solutions for Future Vertical Lift.”
 The meeting will consist of unclassified, unrestricted meetings held at the Crown Plaza at Fort Magruder, Williamsburg, Virginia.
 The meeting will highlight research and development efforts, both current and planned, related to manned and unmanned rotorcraft structures, crash safety, and vulnerability reduction.

 applicable to both developmental and legacy aircraft including durability and

 damage tolerance, fatigue and fracture mechanics, advanced metallic and